 This website is devoted to presenting The Cabana Chronicles: Conversations about God, a series of books comparing religions and providing a reasoned account of the grounds for believing in the Christian faith.
 This endeavor is what Donald K. McKim, author of the Westminster Dictionary of Theological Terms, defines as “apologetics.”

 The late, British Christian apologist, C.S.
 Lewis never claimed to be a professional theologian but, on the subject of theology, he once said that if you can’t translate your thought into uneducated language, then your thoughts were confused.
 The purpose of this web site is to explain theology in the “vernacular”, as Lewis would say.

 To that end, I have written a total of nine books for my series.
 The content of each book is based on actual conversations held among retired “Winter Texans” who annually visited South Padre Island and met under a cabana adjacent to the beach each week for one hour of discussion on theology and comparing religions and belief systems.

-For those readers who do not have the time or the inclination to read a 500 page book, I have divided each of the first three books, Book One, Two and Three into two sections and published each section as another book.
-Book One has therefore been divided into a book on the foundation of our belief and a book comparing the beliefs of secular humanism to Christianity.
-Book Two has been divided into a book comparing Christianity to Islam and the Bahai faith and a book comparing Christianity to Judaism.
-Book Three has been divided into a book comparing Christianity with Mormonism and a book discussing the various major denominations of the Christian Church.
+For those readers who do not have the time or the inclination to read a 500 page book, I have divided each of the first three books into two books and published them in 2018.
+Book One has therefore been divided into a book called The Foundation of Belief and a book called The Religions of Secular Humanism and Christianity.
+Book Two has been divided into a book comparing Islam and the Bahai faith to Christianity and a book comparing Judaism to Christianity.
+Book Three has been divided into a book comparing Mormonism with Christianity and a book comparing the various major denominations of the Christian Church.
 In particular, a book comparing Catholicism to Protestantism will soon be published.
-Each of these additional books is available in digital format and are available through every major internet publisher like Barnes and Nobel, Kobo, et al.
+Each of these additional books is available in digital format through every major internet book seller.